TyDe2016/TyDe2016.github.io/index.md

 research results.
 Extended abstracts should report work in progress that the authors would like to present at the workshop.

+We welcome submissions from PC members (with the exception of the two co-chairs), but these submissions will be held to a higher standard.

 All submissions should be in portable document format (PDF), formatted using the ACM SIGPLAN style guidelines (two-column, 9pt).
 Extended abstracts must be submitted with the label 'Extended abstract' clearly